Sage-Bionetworks/schematic/README.md

 ## 1.4.
 Contributing

 Interested in contributing?
 Awesome!
 We follow the typical [GitHub workflow](https://guides.github.com/introduction/flow/) of forking a repo, creating a branch, and opening pull requests.
 For more information on how you can add or propose a change, visit our [contributing guide](https://github.com/Sage-Bionetworks/schematic/blob/develop/CONTRIBUTION.md).
-To start contributing to the package, you can refer to the getting started section in our contributing guide.
+To start contributing to the package, you can refer to the [Getting Started](https://github.com/Sage-Bionetworks/schematic/blob/develop/CONTRIBUTION.md#getting-started) section in our [contributing guide](https://github.com/Sage-Bionetworks/schematic/blob/develop/CONTRIBUTION.md).

 ## 1.5.
 Contributors